Cole Popovich: Coaching career

 On July 23, 2021, despite Bill Belichick desiring to keep Popovich on his offensive staff, it was reported that Popovich would not be coaching for the Patriots in 2021 due to reasons relating to the COVID-19 vaccine.
+Upon departing from the Patriots, Popovich instead spent the 2021 season as the offensive line coach for Franklin High School in nearby Franklin, MA.

 Popovich was hired by Jon Sumrall at Troy in January, 2022 to be the offensive line coach for the Trojans.

-On February 23, 2023, Popovich was hired by the Houston Texans to be their Assistant offensive line coach.
+On February 23, 2023, Popovich was hired by the Houston Texans to be their assistant offensive line coach.
+He was promoted as offensive line coach and run game coordinator on February 4, 2025.

 Personal life

 Popovich is married to his wife Jessica, and they have two sons.
-He is related to NBA coaching legend Gregg Popovich.
+He is distantly related to NBA coaching legend Gregg Popovich.